By Amy Berger, MS, NTP, Well Being Journal, Vol. 25, No. 1.

 What Is the Evidence That Alzheimer’s Is a Metabolic Disease?

 Alzheimer’s disease doesn’t develop overnight.
 Measurable and subjective signs and symptoms appear years before a diagnosis is made.
 Cognitive function declines by degrees.
 (In fact, “mild cognitive impairment” usually precedes full-blown Alzheimer’s.)
-What we consider the normal foibles and forgetfulness of older age might well be the earliest signs that the brain is struggling to fuel itself.… To read the full article, please see the print or digital version.
+What we consider the normal foibles and forgetfulness of older age might well be the earliest signs that the brain is struggling to fuel itself.… To read the full article, please see the January/February 2016 Issue (available in print or digital format).